benashford/redis-async/README.md

 ## Still to-do

-1. Performance testing.
-2. Local copy of Redis commands
+1. Local copy of Redis commands
 2. Use Leiningen profiles to enable benchmarking configuration, to keep seperate from usual code.
 3. Much better logging/error handling.
 2. Document commands that don't make sense in an async context.